Genesis yearly average costs and reliability

 Genesis repair costs

-It’s hard to come by reliable information on how much Genesis repairs cost because most Genesis vehicles are still under warranty.
+It’s hard to find reliable information on how much Genesis repairs cost because most Genesis vehicles are still under warranty.
 However, Edmunds projects that most Genesis vehicles will cost less than $1,000 in annual repairs once their warranty expires, which is remarkably cheap for a luxury performance brand.

 » LEARN: What is a manufacturer’s warranty?